Rydhi-Dadigamuwa/GUI-Image-to-Text-and-Audio-Converter/README.md

 This GUI apllication can be used to convert images into both text and audio.
 This apllication has following features.

+Python file is in the "Image to Text" folder

        pip install requirements.txt
 To use the project:  First check with requirements run the above command